bkoupal/swick-card-game/README.md

 ![Game screenshot](screenshot.png)

 Swick is an online multiplayer Swick game.
-You can play it [here](https://stopnoanime.github.io/swick-card-game/).
+You can play it [here](https://play.swickcardgame.com).

 ## Architecture
 The game's frontend is made with Angular.
 The backend is made using Node.js and the [Colyseus](https://github.com/colyseus/colyseus) framework.
-The frontend is deployed on Github Pages.
-The backend is deployed on [Fly.io](https://fly.io/).
+The frontend is deployed on AWS S3 Pages.
+The backend is deployed on AWS EC2.

-## Tests
-The whole app is tested in multiple ways:
-- e2e testing - Frontend and Backend are tested together using Cypress
-- Frontend unit tests - Frontend components and logic are tested using Jasmine
-- Backend unit tests - Backend logic is tested using Jest

 ## Folder structure
     .